NEONScience/NEON-Data-Skills/_posts/workshop-events/2016-events/2016-06-25-NEON-Work-With-Data-Institute-Sum-2016.md

 ## June 2016: Remote Sensing with Reproducible Workflows
 Our 2016 Institute focused on remote sensing of vegetation using open source tools and reproducible science workflows.
+The programming language of instruction in 2016 was **R**.
 This Institute was held at NEON headquarters in June 2016.

 ### Online Resources
 The teaching materials from the 2016 Data Institute will be converted into